sudarsana-reddy/hello-world-javascript-action/custom-actions/boomi-build-package/READ.md

 # Boomi Generate Packages for the components

-This action generates packages for the given components (specified in components.json) and generates a json file,boomi-packages.json ,with componentId(s) and their respective packageIds.
+This action generates packages for the given components (specified in components.json) and generates
+   # boomi-packages.json  - Json file with componentId(s) and their respective packageIds.
+   # failed-components.txt - List of failed components  with error messages

 ## BOOMI_REST_URL:
     description: 'Boomi Rest URL'